César Emiliano Hernández Ochoa: Deputy Secretary of Energy for Electricity, at the Ministry of Energy

 Mr. Hernandez was a leading figure in the 2013-2014 Mexican Energy Reform.
 Initially he served as Chief Legal Counsel at the Ministry of Energy on February 1, 2013, and as Secretary of the Board of Directors of Petróleos Mexicanos (Pemex) and Secretary of the Governing Board of Comisión Federal de Electricidad (CFE).
 He served on those positions for one year.

 On February 5, 2014, he was appointed Deputy Secretary of Energy for Electricity by President Enrique Peña Nieto.
 As Deputy Secretary of Electricity between 2014 and 2017 he coordinated the design and implementation of the most comprehensive legal and regulatory reform in the power sector of Mexico since 1938, creating the wholesale electricity market, establishing an independent system operator, unbundling Mexico's national electric utility (CFE), and designing clean energy certificates to enforce the national clean energy goals for the sector.
 Furthermore, he led the team that designed and implemented the first three long-term power auctions for renewable energy that resulted in some of the lowest solar and wind electricity prices in the world in 2016 and 2017.

 During his four-year tenure as Mexico's Deputy Secretary of Energy for Electricity, César Hernández and his team at the Ministry of Energy worked in the implementation of Mexico's 2013 Constitutional Energy Reform.
 Among others, four new laws directly related to the electricity sector were published, and the Ministry of Energy electricity technical team coordinated by Dr. Hernández was instrumental in its drafting: the Electricity Industry Law and the Geothermal Energy Law, the Law of the Federal Electricity Commission, and the Energy Transition Law.

 Creation of Mexico's First Electricity Markets

-Additionally, during Dr. Hernández' tenure as Deputy Secretary, the Ministry of Energy wielded regulatory powers for the creation of a new Wholesale Electricity Power Market that would latter by transferred to independent regulatory bodies (the Energy Regulatory Commission, CRE; and the National Center for Energy Control, CENACE).
+Additionally, during Dr. Hernández' tenure as Deputy Secretary, the Ministry of Energy wielded regulatory powers for the creation of a new Wholesale Electricity Power Market that would later be transferred to independent regulatory bodies (the Energy Regulatory Commission, CRE; and the National Center for Energy Control, CENACE).
 The 2014 Electricity Industry Law gave the Ministry of Energy powers to "issue the first Electricity Power Market Rules on one sole occasion".
 Accordingly, several regulations were published as part of the first Electricity Power Market Rules.
 In this matter, the Secretary of Energy published the Bases of the Electricity Market (September 8, 2015) along with several manuals.